eduguy/CPSC-210-Personal-Project/README.md

 As a user, I want to be able to see all the climbs in the gym.

-As a user, I want to be able to add new climbs to the gym.
+As a user, I want to be able to add and remove new climbs to the gym.

 As a user, I want to be able to add climbs that I want to do at a later point in time.

 As a user, I want to be able to track climbs that I have already completed.

-As a user, I want to be able to see recommendations for climbs that I might enjoy.